crocket77/challenge1/README.md

 Here are the changes that I made in index.html HTML:
-Updated webpage title
+Updated webpage title,
-added <header>
-added <nav> to header
-added alt attributes to all images defined footer as <footer>
-changed <h2> to <h4> in the header
+added header, nav, footer, and section HTML semantics added alt attributes to all images changed <h2> to <h4> in the footer

 Here are the changes made in style.css:
-I decided to combine multiple classes because styling declarations were replicated and part of the same parent container. multiple font declarations needed quotes
+I decided to combine multiple classes because styling declarations were replicated and part of the same parent container.
+Multiple font declarations needed quotes around them.
 I renamed or edited classes to match HTML revisions.